The Science Behind 93% Accuracy

 Monte Carlo Simulation Methodology▼

-- Smart scale precision: ±0.5% (matching consumer scale specs)
+- Kitchen scale precision: ±0.5% (matching consumer scale specs)

-- Confidence intervals: 2σ (95% CI) for all reported values
+- Confidence intervals: 2σ for all reported values

 Gaussian Error Propagation (Quadrature Sum)▼